christina2003/Task5/README.md

 ## Task 4
 **4.1** It is a Python code for a game between Gru and Vector.

-**4.2** It is a Python code to apply the principle of machine learning on a given dataset.
+**4.2** It is a Python code to apply the principle of machine learning on a given dataset using googlecolab.